 Richard specialises in personal injury cases, and practises exclusively in the Multi-Track.
-He has a busy practice, representing Claimants and Defendants.
+He has a very busy practice, representing Claimants and Defendants.
 He has been instructed for many years on behalf of all of the major insurance companies and many local authorities.

 Richard is very experienced in joint settlement meetings and mediations.
 He has considerable experience in the medical issues arising from high-value personal injury claims, and tests medical evidence in conference and at trial on a regular basis.
 He is also experienced in high value cases thought to be dishonest, and many of his cases involve video surveillance evidence.
 He has been led by leading counsel numerous times.